-Adaptable prosthetics for amputeesJanuary 9th, 2013 in Medical research /
+Adaptable prosthetics for amputeesJanuary 9, 2013 in Medicine & Health / Medical research

 (Medical Xpress)—Approximately one in every 1,000 people in the UK is an amputee.
 Many lose their limbs as the result of tragic accidents or due to active military combat and for some amputees losing a limb is a loss of freedom.

 Bryce Dyer (pictured) is part of a team of design engineers and clinicians studying prosthetics at BU's Design Simulation Research Centre: "Many prosthetic limbs remain unused simply because they can be so uncomfortable over time," he says.

 Fitting a false limb is currently "a bit of a black art" says Dyer.
 Prosthetists traditionally require decades of experience to do their job successfully and are dependent upon the subjective feedback of patients, with no other method of measuring fit.
 Additionally, current technology does not allow for changes in volume – patients' stumps may swell and contract.
 "It's like having your feet change size on a daily basis and expecting your shoes to still fit comfortably," says Dyer.

 Led by Professor Siamak Noroozi, the BU team are turning an academic concept into a practical product that could lessen the misery of thousands of amputees.

 They are creating a 'smart socket' – a lower-limb prosthetic which can adjust itself to fit the changing shape of the limb stump it connects with.
 The design team say the fit will be so comfortable that amputee servicemen may even be able to return to active combat.

 Calling on combined expertise, BU's School of Design, Engineering and Computing is using artificial intelligence to create a self-learning system that will measure interactions between socket and limb stump during the fitting and wear.